Tips: what clothes to take when traveling a lot?

 • Sneakers: Adidas Stan Smith, Achille by Common Project , Feit , Axel Arigato ,

-• Luggage storage: Tumi .
+• Luggage: Tumi .

-How to pack your suitcase?
+How to compose your suitcase?

 How to optimize your luggage?

-washing merino underwear
+merino underwear washing

 Otherwise, you do according to your preferences.